Liquibit/LiQuiBit/docs/_docs/The-IOWAY-firmware.md

 In the Arduino IDE, first add an *Additional Boards Manager URL*: <https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json>

+Our code currently depends on the library [PubSubClient](https://www.arduino.cc/reference/en/libraries/pubsubclient/) by Nick O'Leary, version 2.8.0 is known to be working.
+Be sure to install this through the Library Manager.

 Then, configure the following settings:

 | Setting             | Value                 |